 The PhD in Finance offered by EDHEC Business School balances coursework and the dissertation to help participants acquire the tools, attitudes, and experience to develop into autonomous researchers and innovators.

-The four core courses impart a thorough knowledge of financial theory and its literature and a solid comprehension of advanced analytical and research methods in financial economics.
+The five core courses impart a thorough knowledge of financial theory and its literature and a solid comprehension of advanced analytical and research methods in financial economics.
 PhD candidates select five or more elective seminars and attend research workshops and presentations to acquire an intimate and detailed understanding of the most recent theoretical and modelling advances in their field of specialisation.
 Working closely with faculty, participants author insightful dissertations that advance financial knowledge and practices and are worthy of publication in scientific journals.

 The presential requirement of the programme is limited to around forty days and can be completed in eight residential weeks over three years with the bulk of courses taken during the first two years of the programme.
 Core courses are structured into weekly blocks and should be completed over the first academic year of the programme; electives should be concentrated over the second year.
 Elective seminars are offered over three consecutive days in six-day blocks to give participants flexibility in scheduling and ease management of the demands of work, programme, and personal life.
 In addition, PhD candidates may choose from the electives offered in London and Nice.
 Classes, research workshops and presentations take place in the School's e-learning classrooms to allow remote and asynchronous access.